scloud19/SECipedia/Ethical Hacking/Web_App_Security/browser_extensions/web_app_sec_browser_reverse_engineering.md

               Replace the body with your executable
                 Can use Burp's "Paste from File" context menu option
       5) Executing outside the browser
+          For these attacks, one needs to change the original executable into a standalone program
+            Ex: Java
+              main method
+                Encapsulate the program in this method and you can run the program through the Java CLI

         Ex: An ext. validates the user input, obfuscates/encrypts the result, then submits a request to the server.
           In this situation, we'd simply be after the request (or, injecting into it).
             Strip out the validation and create a local version of the extension.